Share this page:

 • Originals (or certified true copies) of any degree certificates or technical qualifications

-If your air journey involves a connection, whether in Europe or in the UK, ask the airline staff to check you and your baggage through to your final destination, as this will make your transit through the connection airport much easier.
+If you have a connecting flight in Europe or the UK, ask the airline staff to check your bags through to your final destination.
+This will make things easier.

 These are the steps you must take:

-• Follow the sign for ‘Arrivals’ unless you are transferring to another plane at the same airport.
+• Follow the sign for ‘Arrivals’.
 If you are transferring to another plane, follow the ‘Flight connections’ sign and any further instructions.

 It is very important to plan your journey to the campus.